 If you are not satisfied with the service you receive from any member of the practice team, or you want to make a complaint, please contact the practice manager.

-If you are not happy with the way we deal with your complaint, you can contact the Community Health Council.
+If you are not happy with the way we deal with your complaint, you can contact LLAIS (formerly known as the Community Health Council).
 Amongst other services, they provide a free and independent advocacy service that offers confidential support, advice and guidance for those wishing to make a complaint against the NHS.
-You can contact the local Community Health Council on the following number:

 The Swansea Bay GP Out of Hours Service operates from 6.30pm to 8am on weekdays, and all day on weekends and bank holidays.
-There is one number across Swansea, Neath Port Talbot and Bridgend to access this service: 111
+There is one number across Swansea and Neath Port Talbot to access this service: 111

 If you need to see a GP urgently during these times, and cannot wait until the surgery opens, call 111.
 You will be answered by a trained call handler who will take some details and then a GP will call you back to assess the patient's needs.
-The patient will be offered self-help advice, or an appointment at one of the three ABM primary care centres in Morriston, Neath Port Talbot and the Princess of Wales hospitals.
+The patient will be offered self-help advice, or an appointment at one of the two SBU primary care centres in Morriston and Neath Port Talbot hospitals.
 Sometimes, if the GP thinks it is necessary, a home visit may be arranged.

 It can advise you whether you need to go to the A&E (Accident and Emergency) department at your nearest hospital.